Denise Eisenberg Rich: Music career

-In 1984, Rich penned the lyrics to "Frankie", a hit in 1985 that went gold for the R&B group Sister Sledge.
+In 1984, Rich penned the lyrics to "Frankie," a hit in 1985 that went gold for the R&B group Sister Sledge.
 Since then, she has written songs recorded by Celine Dion, Marc Anthony, Natalie Cole, Luis Fonsi, Jessica Simpson, Patti LaBelle, Chaka Khan, and Diana Ross.
 She has participated as a writer on Grammy Awards nominated projects, including the 1999 Aretha Franklin / Mary J. Blige duet entitled "Don't Waste Your Time".
 Denise Rich also contributed to the Grammy Award nominated album, To A Higher Place by Tramaine Hawkins (Columbia Records, 37th Annual Grammy Awards, 1994); as part of this contemporary gospel work, she co-wrote the classic hit "Aim Your Arrow High."
-She also co-wrote the international hit "Candy" recorded by Mandy Moore.
-Denise's "Abrazar La Vida" was a number one hit for Luis Fonsi, also earning her the coveted BMI award.
-Her songs can also be found in soundtracks for films such as Meteor Man (1993), Kiss Me Guido (1997), The Hurricane (1999), To Wong Foo, Thanks For Everything!
-Julie Newmar (1995) and Runaway Bride (1999).
-Billy Porterʼs rendition of Deniseʼs "Love Is On The Way", written for The First Wives Club (1996), inspired Celine Dion to record her triple-platinum version of the song.
-Patti LaBelle laid down a sizzling performance of "The Voice Inside My Heart" for the John Q (2002) soundtrack.
-The film Chicago (2003) features "Love Is A Crime" co-written by Denise, Greg Lawson, and Damon Sharpe, performed by dance-pop sensation Anastacia, which also won the Grammy for Best Compilation Soundtrack for Visual Media in 2004.

 Philanthropy

 Gabrielle Rich Aouad, Denise and Marc Rich's daughter, died of leukemia at age 27.
 As a result, Denise Rich and Philip Aouad, Gabrielle's widower, and her daughters Ilona Rich Schachter and Daniella Rich Kilstock founded the G&P Foundation for Cancer Research.
 It has since been renamed Gabrielle's Angel Foundation for Cancer Research.
 As of 2018, Gabrielle's Angel Foundation has awarded $33 million in research grants.
 Rich also made a $1 million donation funding the construction of The Gery and Emil Eisenberg Assisted Living Residence on the grounds of the Jewish Healthcare Center in Worcester, an 80-unit facility named for her parents.